Statement of Investment Principles for the Warner Howard Limited Pension and Life Assurance Plan

 2.2.
 Objectives

-For the purposes of this SIP the Trustees have adopted the following overall investment objective: “to hold a portfolio with relevant funds to be ready for buyout.”
+For the purposes of this SIP the Trustees have adopted the following overall investment objective: “to hold a portfolio with relevant funds to be ready for the full buyout at contract inception, this naturally includes an initial full buy-in (“bulk annuity contract”) with Aviva Life & Pensions UK Limited (“Aviva”) (the insurer) and any residual cash held as investments at Legal & General Assurance (Pensions Management) Limited (“LGIM”).”

-1. To ensure it is consistent with the assumptions made by the Scheme Actuary in determining the funding of the
+- To ensure the objectives are consistent with the assumptions made by the Scheme Actuary in determining the funding of the Scheme.

-2. To ensure that sufficiently liquid assets are available to meet benefit payments as they fall
+- To ensure that sufficiently liquid assets are available to meet ongoing expenses.
+All benefit payments will be paid by the insurer as they fall due.

 The Trustees recognise the objectives may conflict.